jjanus12/oad_hol/lab01.md

 To start the Oracle Cloud Shel, go to your Cloud console and click the **cloud shell icon** at the top right of the page.

-Once the cloud shell has started, enter the following command:
+Once the cloud shell has started, enter the following command to **create new directory .ssh**:

 <pre>
 <button class="copy-button" title="Copy text to clipboard">Copy</button>